What to do if your business energy supplier goes bust or ceases trading

 By Les Roberts, Senior Content Manager

-If your business has been affected by a supplier going bust or ceasing trading, give Bionic a call on 0800 860 6833
+If your business has been affected by a supplier going bust or ceasing trading, give Bionic a call to discuss your options.

 If your business energy supplier goes bust or stops trading, you might be worried that your energy supply might be disrupted or even cut off.
 But that should never be the case.